-The Organization has \$813,098 of financial assets available within one year of the balance sheet date consisting of cash of \$377,866, accounts receivable of \$228,819, and pledges receivable of \$206,413.
-Except for \$180,697 of pledges receivable restricted for specific purposes, none of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the balance sheet date.
-The Organization has a goal to maintain financial assets to meet 60 to 90 days of normal operating expenses, which are on average \$210,000 per month.
-As more fully described in Note 8, the Organization has a committed line of credit in the amount of \$100,000, which could be drawn upon in the event of an unanticipated liquidity need.
+As of December 31, 2018, the Organization had \$813,098 of financial assets available within one year of the balance sheet date consisting of cash of \$377,866, accounts receivable of \$228,819, and promises to give of \$206,413.
+Except for \$180,697 of promises to give restricted for core adoption and post adoption programs, none of the financial assets were subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the balance sheet date.
+The Organization had a goal to maintain financial assets to meet 60 to 90 days of normal operating expenses, which are on average \$210,000 per month.
+As more fully described in Note 8, the Organization had a committed line of credit in the amount of \$100,000, which could be drawn upon in the event of an unanticipated liquidity need.